the-ted/content-guide/article.md

 <br>

 #### From our readers

-Send a note with your thoughts to TODO at ABC.com and I'll include feedback here.
+Send a note with your thoughts to my content consumer at gmail dot com and I'll include feedback here.